ppremru/LaunchFieldKitAdoption/README.md

 2. **Independent Learning**
 Free courses often provide foundational knowledge but may not offer the same level of depth, real-world application, and certification preparation.

+**Additional Recommendations** such as hands-on learning and discovery as well as team collaboration is essential to mastering the skills of the product stack:

+3. **Hands-on Exploration**
+Empower the team with a secure sandbox environment, offering the freedom to innovate and experiment without consequences.

+4. **Collaboration**
+Foster peer-to-peer learning by regularly demonstrating experiments, problems, and solutions.

 ## Enablement Recommendations

 * [Foundations](./foundations.md)